GENERAL INFO (Jump to Diary)|

 turns out it is a military area, fenced in with barbwire.
 And I'm not that

-eager I enters a closed military area to see a few dry plants.
+eager I enters a closed military area, just to see a few dry plants.
 I head slowly

 back, and boor myself a bit more - or a lot.
 I find a pizza at six, and head